research-software-directory/RSD-as-a-service/documentation/docs/01-users/07-adding-projects.md

 ## Mentions

-In this section you can add mentions to your project.
-These entries may consist of other research outputs such as publications, dataset, book sections, blogs, etc. Where **Output** typically consists of research output being produced by the project team itself, **Impact** is generally triggered by events outside of the project, such as re-use of results in other projects, publications, or society, items in the media, etc.
+In this section, you can add mentions to your project.
+These entries may consist of other research outputs such as publications, dataset, book sections, blogs, etc. Where **Output** typically consists of research output being produced by the project team itself, **Impact** is generally triggered by events outside the project, such as re-use of results in other projects, publications, or society, items in the media, etc.

 ![image](img/project-mentions.gif)